shstefanov/orbits-generator/README.md

         axis:   ["x", "y"],

         // not coordinates, but "m_units",
-        // means percents of falf (radius)
+        // means percents of half (radius)
         // of widest of all grid sides.
         // Only affected by 'axis' attribute
         origin: { x: 85, y: 85 },